microsoft/vscode-chrome-debug/README.md

 ## Troubleshooting
 General things to try if you're having issues:
+* Ensure `webRoot` is set correctly if needed
+* If sourcemaps are enabled, ensure `sourceRoot` is an absolute path
 * Close other running instances of Chrome
 * Ensure nothing else is using port 9222, or specify a different port in your launch config
 * Check the console for warnings that this extension prints in some cases when it can't attach